The Squatter's Daughter (1933 film)

 The Squatter's Daughter is a 1933 Australian melodrama directed by Ken G. Hall and starring Jocelyn Howarth.
 One of the most popular Australian films of the 1930s, it is based on a 1907 play by Bert Bailey and Edmund Duggan which had been previously adapted to the screen in 1910.
+The movie was Hall's second feature as director and was a considerable commercial success.